About Security Groups

 If your VM is in the public Cloud, you can only use security groups allocated to the public Cloud.
 When creating a VM in the public Cloud, you must specify a security group that is in the same Region as the VM.

 Security groups for use in the public Cloud let you specify rules for inbound flows only, and allow all outbound flows from the VMs.
-As VMs in the public Cloud have a public IP, they can access the Internet.
+As VMs in the public Cloud have a public IP, they can access the internet.

 3DS OUTSCALE provides for your account a default security group for use in the public Cloud.
 The initial inbound rules of this default security group only allow VMs associated with the same security group to communicate with one another, in TCP, UDP, and ICMP protocols.